DETAILED ACTION

 Regarding Claim 15, modified Allen teaches the invention of claim 1 and Allen further teaches wherein the cooling fluid is liquid nitrogen [col. 2; lines 9-12].

-Regarding Claim 16, Allen teaches method of storing a cryogenic liquid [abstract] comprising the steps of: storing a cryogenic liquid [col. 4; lines 4-8] in a first inner vessel [14; fig. 3] of a first tank [18; fig. 3], said first tank also including a first outer jacket [12; fig. 3] and a support securing the first inner vessel within the first outer jacket and spacing the outer jacket from the first inner vessel [col. 5; lines 34-39], storing the cooling fluid in a second inner vessel [15; col. 6; lines 9-14];
+storing a cryogenic liquid [col. 4; lines 4-8] in a first inner vessel [14; fig. 3] of a first tank [18; fig. 3], said first inner vessel [14] also including a first outer jacket [12; fig. 3] and a support [col. 5; lines 36-37 “low heat leak structural supports (now shown)”] securing the first inner vessel [14] within the first outer jacket [12] and spacing the first outer jacket [12] from the first inner vessel [col. 5; lines 34-39 “ inner vessel 14 of the helium tank is suspended within the outer vessel 12”],

-cooling the support with a cooling fluid from the second inner vessel [col. 6 lines 55-col. 7 line 10].
+cooling the support with a cooling fluid from the second inner vessel [col. 6 lines 55-col. 7 line 10];

-storing the cooling fluid [carbon dioxide corresponding to the nitrogen of Allen] in a second inner vessel [24a/b corresponding to 15 of Allen] having a headspace [0027 “headspace”] of the second inner vessel [24a/b] with a recondenser [22a/b] positioned within a headspace [0027 “headspace”] of the second inner vessel [24a/b corresponding to 15 of Allen]; and
+storing a cooling fluid [carbon dioxide corresponding to the nitrogen of Allen] in a second inner vessel [24a/b corresponding to 15 of Allen] having a second headspace [0027 “headspace”] of the second inner vessel [24a/b] with a recondenser [22a/b] positioned within a headspace [0027 “headspace”] of the second inner vessel [24a/b corresponding to 15 of Allen]; and

-directing vapor from the headspace of the first inner vessel [0040 “vapor from the headspace of tank 10”] so that evaporated cooling fluid in the second headspace is condensed [0037 “in the headspace of tank 24a is condensed” see also 0040 where they fluid would be vapor traveling through the coil], vapor from the headspace of the first inner vessel is warmed [0040 “headspace of tank 10” and “warmed”] and a pressure within the second vessel is reduced [0037 “pressure head collapsed”];
+directing the vapor from the headspace of the first inner vessel [0040 “vapor from the headspace of tank 10”] to the recondenser [0040 “through coils 22a or 22b”] so that evaporated portions of the cooling fluid in the second headspace are condensed [0037 “in the headspace of tank 24a is condensed” see also 0040 where they fluid would be vapor traveling through the coil], wherein the vapor from the first headspace forms a warmed vapor [0040 “headspace of tank 10” and “warmed”] and a pressure within the second inner vessel is reduced [0037 “pressure head collapsed”];

 withdrawing cryogenic liquid from the first inner vessel using a fuel line [36; 0027 “in fluid communication” see also 0040 where the pump is replaced by a compressor ]; and

-directing warmed vapor from the recondenser to the fuel line [fig. 1 clearly showing the warmed vapor from the recondenser flowing to the fuel line].
+directing warmed vapor from the recondenser to the fuel line [fig. 1 clearly showing the warmed vapor from the recondenser flowing to the fuel line];

 Regarding Claim 18, modified Allen teaches the method of claim 16 and Allen further teaches wherein the cooling fluid is liquid nitrogen [col. 2; lines 9-12].

-Claim(s) 2-3 and 14 is/are rejected under 35 U.S.C.
+Claim(s) 2-3, 14 and 22 is/are rejected under 35 U.S.C.
 103 as being unpatentable over Allen (US6453680B1), Thor (US-20190331298-A1) and in view of Rekstad et al. (US2012/0055920A1).

 Regarding Claim 2, modified Allen teaches the invention of claim 1 and Allen further teaches the support [not shown].